What facilities will the new hospital have?

 What happens to patients during construction?

-We are carefully planning the development so that all services remain operational throughout construction and disruption to patients is minimised.
+We have carefully planned the redevelopment so that all services remain operational throughout construction and disruption to patients is minimised.
 This is why the old buildings will stay until the new hospital is completed.

 Why are we selling land and what will it be used for?